-By now, you’ve probably heard of Robinhood, an app-only stock trading platform that, according to their website, is working to make financial markets accessible to everyone in the world by providing the best financial tools in the most cost-effective way possible.
+By now, you’ve probably heard of Robinhood, a stock trading platform that is working to make financial markets accessible to everyone by providing the best financial tools in the most cost-effective way possible.
 For the purpose of testing out the app, I opened an account with Robinhood.
 Here’s my Robinhood review based on my experiences with the app.

 What is Robinhood?

 Robinhood is an app-based, no frills stock brokerage that offers free-trading with no minimum deposit requirements and no maintenance fees.
 The service is easy to use and easy to download.
 And best of all – it’s free!